Your Guide to Advanced Segmentation in Tech

 Customer Data Platform (CDP)

-CDPs like Oracle Unity Customer Data Platform and Adobe Experience Platform leverage AI and machine learning algorithms to consolidate customers' data across all customer journey touchpoints.
+CDPs like Oracle Unity or Adobe Experience Platform consolidate customer data in real time and apply AI and machine learning to deliver a 360-degree customer view.

 Predictive Analytics